DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/Reoccurring_monitoring.md

 # Reoccurring monitoring
 ### 1. Configure Periodic monitoring
-Navigate to **System Administration > Setup > Periodic monitoring > Configure monitoring**.
+Navigate to **System Administration > Setup > Insights for D365 FO > Periodic monitoring > Configure monitoring**.
 If this is the first time you have opened the form, it will be empty.
 Click the menu button labeled ‘Refresh list’.
 This will scan the AOT and build a list of monitoring rules and their parameters.
 When you build a new monitoring rule, make sure to refresh so that it appears in the list.
 ![Configure_Periodic_monitoring](IMAGES/Configure_Periodic_monitoring.png)